 - Wash the jumbo Gulf shrimp and pat dry.

-- Place a large metal skillet onto medium heat, add butter, extra-virgin olive oil, white wine, Worcestershire sauce, and hot sauce.
+- Place a large metal skillet over medium heat, add butter, extra-virgin olive oil, white wine, Worcestershire sauce, and hot sauce.
 Stir to combine all the liquid ingredients.

 - Place the jumbo Gulf shrimp in the large metal skillet over medium heat, add black pepper, smoked paprika, thyme, oregano, minced garlic, kosher salt, and cayenne pepper,